jtobin/measurable/README.md

 measurable
 ----------

-An experimental embedded DSL for creating, manipulating, and using measures in Haskell.
+An experimental embedded DSL for creating, manipulating, and using measures.